Nanocrystal Programmable Assembly Beyond Hard Spheres (or Shapes) and Other (Simple) Potentials: The Orbifold Topological Model (OTM)

-where the PF $\eta$ is the volume fraction occupied by the NC.
-Here, however, the volume is interpreted as defining a molar volume, rather an actual volume of the corresponding moiety, thus imposing an incompressibility condition so that $\eta$ can take values as large as one, as it is not the exact same quantity as defined in Eq.~\ref{Eq:hs:OPM:pf}.
+\resp{see Eq.~\ref{Eq:incompress:sc}}.
 Applied to single-component systems, MOLT predicts that the equilibrium structure for a NC with a spherical core is either bcc or fcc only, see Fig.~\ref{fig:molt}.
 However, the difference in free energy

 at the lowest solvent volume fraction $\Phi_{sv}=0.1$ studied.
 Fig.~\ref{fig:bnsl_sims} shows that the actual values of the free energy per NC in the dry limit for both $f_{bcc},f_{fcc}$ are of the order of 500$k_BT$.
 Therefore, calculating Eq.~\ref{Eq:MOLT:df} from numerical simulations requires free energies obtained with a precision of less than 0.1$\%$, which is extremely challenging and more than justifies the efforts to develop methods complementary and alternative to simulations.